telerik/ajax-docs/controls/imagebutton/functionality/single-click.md

 End Sub
 ````

-The submitted text in processed on the server-side.
-Note that the method **System.Threading.Thread.Sleep**	is used so that the disabled button can be examined after clicking it.
+The submitted text in processed on the server.
+Note that this example uses the **System.Threading.Thread.Sleep** method so that the disabled button can be examined after clicking it.

 ## See Also